madaboutcode/madaboutcode.github.com/_posts/2013-04-02-clean-code-SRP.md

 With this blog post, I'm kicking-off  a series called "Clean Code" that tries to document my learnings in my struggle to write better, readable, maintainable code.

-#Single responsibility principle
+#Single Responsibility Principle

-Single responsibility principle(SRP) is one of those core principles that will vastly improve the way you structure your code.
+Single Responsibility Principle(SRP) is one of those core principles that will vastly improve the way you structure your code.
 It is part of the [SOLID principles][SOLID] introduced by Robert C Martin.
 [Wikipedia defines SRP][] as:

 > Every class should have a single responsibility, and that responsibility should be entirely encapsulated by the class.
 All its services should be narrowly aligned with that responsibility.